 To determine financial need, students must first apply for financial aid.
-Many students / families mistakenly think they do not qualify for aid.
-There is no good excuse for not applying.
-Additionally, there are a few sources of aid, such as the unsubsidized Stafford and PLUS loans that are available regardless of need.
-Use the Quick Start Guide below to get started.
+Many students/families mistakenly think they do not qualify for aid.
+There are a few sources of aid, such as Unsubsidized and PLUS loans that are available regardless of need.
+See steps below to get started.

 - Repeated Courses